 It was a massive relief for me not to have to constantly battle with him.
 It had been like living with his dad again, only I couldn’t seem to do anything about it.

-I know this all makes me sound awful and if you listened to my son on a regular basis you would know that I am selfish, treat him appallingly and, as his mum, should fund his life.
+I know this all makes me sound awful and, if you listened to my son on a regular basis, he would have you believe that I am selfish, treat him appallingly and, as his mum, should fund his life.

 I am in the process of writing a dossier about my experiences as a wife and mother living with narcissistic behaviour.
 Even in doing so, I have this element of doubt that anyone will be interested because it just normal behaviour.
 Right?!

 So why does my ex-husband want his name back?